brentonk/ppp-replication/README.md

     *   `316-weeks-2012.r`
     *   `317-zawahri-mitchell-2011.r`

     Each of these can be run simultaneously, in parallel on a cluster.
+See the example SLURM submission script, `3XX-replications.slurm`.
 Output of each containing model fit and cross-validation results stored in `results/replications`.

 4.  `400-collect-replications.r`: Collect replication results into a single file.
 Output: